 This recipe for Homemade Apple Pie Larabars is super simple and incredibly delicious – it requires no baking, and it’s the perfect gluten-free, Paleo, vegan, and Whole30-friendly snack.
 These Whole30 Larabars will become a quick favorite!

 Starting with one of my newest favorites for healthy snacking – a Larabar copycat, in the best possible flavor…Apple Pie!
-I grabbed a few Larabars at the grocery store when I was buying some snacks for my Cuba trip and Apple Pie was one of the flavors I grabbed.
-I was instantly in love and needed to recreate.
+I bought a few Larabars at the grocery store when I was buying some snacks for my Cuba trip.
+One of the flavors I snagged is Apple Pie.
+Instantly, I fell in love and had to recreate it.

 I ended up hungrily devouring it one day of our trip, and immediately grabbed a notebook and scribbled down a copycat recipe based on the super simple and minimal ingredients in the bar.
-I was in love with the sweet flavors, crunchy bits, and the hint of spice, and need to have these on hand at home.
+The sweet flavors, crunchy bits, and the hint of spice immediately stole my heart.
+I had to have these on hand at home!

-Turns out, these are allowed on my Whole30 journey (as long as I don’t eat them as dessert), so I made them pretty much as soon as I got back home.
-Holy cow, they’re so darned delicious!
+Turns out, these are allowed on my Whole30 journey (as long as I don’t eat them as dessert)…so I made them pretty much as soon as I got back home.
+Holy cow, they are so delicious!
 Why hadn’t I made these whole30 Larabars before?!

 These Apple Pie LaraBars have a base of Medjool dates, which makes them sticky, sweet, and helps them bind together.
-They’re loaded with almonds, walnuts, raisins, and dried apples to add chew, crunch, and a whole lot of delicious flavor.
+We make them using almonds, walnuts, raisins, and dried apples to add chew, crunch, and a whole lot of delicious flavor.
 A little cinnamon is in there too, to add some extra depth and warmth.

-These Whole30 Larabar snack bars come together quickly in a food processor and high-powdered blender – I used my Vitamix because I don’t have a food processor, but a food processor would definitely work better here, so I’d recommend using that if you have one.
-If your blender isn’t super high powered though, don’t use it – it will burn out quickly because it’s a very thick, stiff dough.
+These Whole30 Larabar snack bars come together quickly in a food processor and high-powdered blender.
+I used my Vitamix because I don’t have a food processor.
+However, a food processor would definitely work better here, so I’d recommend using that if you have one.
+If your blender isn’t super high-powered, don’t use it.
+It will burn out quickly because it’s a very thick, stiff dough.

 Once all the ingredients for the whole30 Larabars are pulsed together and have formed a sticky, thick dough, you’re pretty much done.
 I didn’t even use a pan to shape the bars – I simply put the dough in between some sheets of parchment, formed it into a rough rectangle and flattened it out with a rolling pin.